 About this time, eFlex got a big contract from Navistar to install the eFlex application in a new assembly line at a plant in Springfield, OH that Navistar was currently integrating to build utility vans for GM.
-The eFlex System driving this assembly line from a frame placed on the line to driving-out-the-door operation.
+The eFlex System to drive this assembly line from a frame placed on the line to driving-out-the-door operation.
+That is, telling each station along the line what their task is for each particular vehicle.
+And error-proof the tasks are done correctly.
 The big challenge here was eFlex’s app had always been model-based, that is, basic manufacturing assembly—engines, transmissions.
 Not a lot variance.
 Just model variances.
 However, what Navistar needed was a component-based system—with LOTS of variances—model, engine, color, tires, wheels, upholstery, entertainment system, and countless options.
 That was more than a bit tricky.
 This began in late September.
 They wanted things to start rolling in February.
 We had four developers, a couple of project managers, the stakeholders and one designer, me.
 Off to the races.

-GE Healthcare became a big, new customer installing our system in factories around the world, manufacturing such things as MRI machines, X-ray machines, and incubators amongst other high-end products.
-Along with Faurecia, Nissan continued with projects, and Flex-N-Gate started using the eFlex System application.
+On the heels of the Navistar project, Faurecia came to eFlex with a component-based project, too.
+Not vehicles per se, but center-components for Ford Explorers and Navigators.
+Very similar in component-complexity with a wide array of options, but with a different scheduling source.
+A matter of adaption.
+GE Healthcare soon after became a big, new customer installing our system in factories around the world, manufacturing such things as MRI machines, X-ray machines, and incubators amongst other high-end products.
+Nissan had projects, and Flex-N-Gate started using the eFlex System application.
 And each had their own requirements that eFlex was mostly obliging.
-However, the big thing that Sales was saying they all want and asking for is—better work instruction capabilities.
+However, the big thing that Sales was saying they all want and are asking for is—better work instruction capabilities.
 My sentiments exactly!
 I only need a little encouragement to start cutting loose.

 The Work Instruction Editor (WIE)